brunocarmena57/brunocarmena57/README.md

 Full stack Developer
 --------------------

 I've been developing for the last two years, initially starting with JavaScript and frameworks (React & React Native), but recently i have been more focused in the backend, especially with C#.
+I'm actually pursuing a degree in Software Analysis and Development!

 * 🌍  I'm based in Curitiba - PR, Brazil
 * 🖥️  See my portfolio at [Bruno Ricardo Carmena Portfolio](http://https://brunocarmenaportfolio.netlify.app/)